NikolasEnt/soccernet-calibration-sportlight/README.md

 ## Prerequirements

 * Linux computer with Nvidia GPU.
 The code was tested on OpenSUSE 15.5 and Ubuntu 22.04.
 * NVidia GPU with at least 24GB of memory.
 Nvidia RTX 3090 and RTX 4090 GPUs were used during the challenge.
-NVIDIA Driver v.>= 535.
+NVIDIA Driver version >= 535.
 * [Docker](https://docs.docker.com/engine/install/) and [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).